Transforming how scientists apply for licences in the UK - Alpha and beta phases

-A regulator’s legacy technology needed replacing with a GOV.UK-compliant system whilst maintaining business continuity
+A regulator’s legacy technology needed replacing with a GOV.UK-compliant system, whilst maintaining business continuity.

 In 2017 a regulator reached out to us for help replacing their legacy digital system.
 The system is used by scientists to apply for and manage licences, and by the regulator to grant or refuse those licences.